Table of Contents

 2. Traditional Huai Yang Sweet and Sour Yellow Croaker uses Pan-Frying method to cook the fish

-Add yellow croaker into the pan, lay them flat, gently press down and cook for 2 minutes and then flip and cook the other side for additional 2 minutes.
+Add yellow croaker into the pan, lay them flat, gently press down and cook for 2 minutes then flip and cook the other side for additional 2 minutes.

 3. Make the Sweet and Sour Sauce